gsi-lab/easyGSA/README.md

 ```

 ### Installing easyGSA
-Placing the file easyGSA.p into your own working directory will suffice.
+Placing the single file (easyGSA.p) into your own working directory will suffice to make use of the full functionality of the tool.

 ### Authors
 * **[Resul Al](https://www.linkedin.com/in/resulal/)** ([resulal](https://github.com/resulal)) - Technical University of Denmark